17cupsofcoffee/tetra/docs/tutorial/01-creating-a-project.md

 cd pong
 ```

-Next, add Tetra as a dependency in your `Cargo.toml`:
+Next, add Tetra as a dependency in the newly-generated `Cargo.toml`:

 ```toml
 [dependencies]